-I am currently the Co-Founder and Lead Teacher of the Green Run High School Innovation Lab (iLab) at Green Run High School in Virginia Beach, Virginia.
+I am currently the co-founder and lead teacher of the Green Run High School Innovation Lab (iLab) at Green Run High School in Virginia Beach, Virginia.
 The iLab is a disruptive public school program focused on social and emotional learning, interdisciplinary learning, and learning expeditions.
-You can find a day to day history of our program for the past 3 years on Twitter @GRHSiLab.
-I am also a 25 year traditional classroom veteran teacher.
+You can find a day to day history of our program for the past three years on Twitter @GRHSiLab.
+I am also a 25-year veteran traditional classroom teacher.
 Additionally, I was a Virtual Virginia Beach online instructor and online teacher trainer for many years.

 We will have much time in the days ahead to brainstorm, model, dream, and create new ways of learning outside of traditional school buildings, structures, and routines.
 We will also see unprecedented opportunities for students, teachers, and parents to use their creativity in ways previously unseen or unimagined in our systems of public education.
 The coronavirus pandemic will give speed and power to reimagining so much about life and education.

 Here are a couple of early thoughts I’d like to share as we start this reimagining process.